Skip to Content

 How to make a wood Christmas using shiplap

-How to make a Shiplap Christmas Tree using wood.
+How to make a wood Christmas Tree.

 Once all the boards are in place, you will have a small section of pipe above the blocks and shiplap.
-I added a metal star that slips over the exposed pipe as a tree topper; however, you can shorten the pipe before assembly if you prefer less tube exposure.
+I added a metal star that slips over the exposed pipe as a tree topper; however, you can shorten the pipe before assembly if you prefer less exposure.

 Shiplap Christmas Tree made of wood